turingschool/backend_mod_1_prework/section4/reflection.md

 3. In your own words, what is a Class?

-A collection of objects assigned to a variable.
-A class defines methods and attributes for all objects within.
+A blueprint for which objects are created.
+A class defines methods and attributes for all objects within the class.

 4. What is an attribute of a Class?